Clinical scientist, genomics

 There are opportunities to move into clinical research, working for a university or research institute, or to get involved in training and registration assessments.

-You can also develop your career by getting involved with professional bodies, taking on external professional roles or moving into advisory roles with organisations such as NICE or the Department of Health and Social Care.
+You can also develop your career by getting involved with professional bodies, taking on external professional roles or moving into advisory roles.
 There are also some opportunities to move into general management roles within the NHS.